-Installing HTTPSEC software and setting up a public key is just the beginning.
+Install HTTPSEC software.
+Set up a public key.

-After every change to web pages, have to run httpsec-signpages to precompute new signatures.
+After every web-page update, wiki edit, database change, etc., log in to web server and run httpsec-signpages with appropriate options to precompute new signatures.
 Imagine an "HTTPSEC" that works like DNSSEC.

-Installing HTTPSEC software and setting up a public key is just the beginning.
+Install HTTPSEC software.
+Set up a public key.

-After every change to web pages, have to run httpsec-signpages to precompute new signatures.
+After every web-page update, wiki edit, database change, etc., log in to web server and run httpsec-signpages with appropriate options to precompute new signatures.

 Replay attacks work for 30 days.

-Have to run httpsec-signpages before 30-day expiration or your web pages are destroyed.
+Have to run httpsec-signpages again before 30-day expiration or your web pages are destroyed.
 But wait, there's more!